Weissensee Studios: 5-7 Franz Josef-Straße

 In 1916 Greenbaum closed a deal with Albert Bassermann, who starred in seventeen films for Greenbaum-Film by 1920.
 The director Adolf Gärtner (who worked on Joe May's Stuart Webbs detective series) also moved to Greenbaum-Film and directed nine films in Weißensee.
 Greenbaum took out a further 5-year lease on the Weißensee premises from 4 January 1917 – 1922.

 In February 1918 Ufa acquired Joe May's May-Film for 1 million marks.
 He shot the historical epic Veritas Vincit here towards the end of the war, with extra backing from Ufa, although it wasn't released until the spring of 1919.

 In 1919 Greenbaum leased the whole premises, including the double glasshouse studios and film processing lab, to Joe May's Fema-Film Atelier GmbH (Fema=Hermann Fellner and Joe May) for 600,000 marks, which thenceforth became known as the May-Atelier.
 Fema-Film may be connected with Film Atelier GmbH (FAG) which bought the studios at 9 Franz Joseph-Straße at around the same time.
 See next section.

 Greenbaum and May shot a number of detective series with success; for example, Greenbaum made the 'Phantomas' series with Erich Kaiser-Titz or Rolf Loer in the title role; and May, having split with Ernst Reicher, continued the gentleman detective theme with the long-running Joe Deebs series starring Max Landa and Harry Liedtke, later with e.g. Heinrich Schroth and directed by Harry Piel.

 Joe May, standing center, hands in pockets, with cast and crew of Die Herrin der Welt.

 At the same time, Joe May also created a huge film lot several miles to the east of Berlin which became the Filmstadt Woltersdorf, and also took over the huge Zeppelin sheds to create the Staaken Studios.
 All these studios including Weissensee were involved in shooting May's 8-part epic Die Herrin der Welt, released weekly from December 1919.

 In 1919 Greenbaum joined the Ufa conglomerate, which the government had quietly established as the giant of German film industry during the war.
 Eric Pommer, as head of production at Ufa, concentrated his main efforts on producing quality "art films" (Großfilmen) with an international appeal.
-Greenbaum had a monopoly contract with Ufa to supply films to Ukraine, Bulgaria, Rumania and Turkey.
+Greenbaum had a monopoly contract with Ufa to supply films to Ukraine, Bulgaria, Romania and Turkey.
 But Ukraine had suffered particularly badly during World War I with 1.5 million dead, followed by the Russian Civil War.
 The Russian famine of 1921–1922 killed a further five million people.
 The Balkans were also subject to considerable social and political upheaval after the war.
 This all led to considerably reduced profits; Ufa claimed millions from Greenbaum for lost sales and the dispute escalated through the courts.
 Ufa's interests were represented by Hemann Fellner, Greenbaum's former business partner.
 Ufa were victorious in the courts, leading to the virtual bankruptcy of Greenbaum-Film.
 Greenbaum lost the factory in Weissensee and everything else, and committed suicide in 1924 in a mental hospital aged 57.
 The studios were leased by Ufa after his death.